Siphon880gh/devbrain/3D Modeling, Game Development, VR-AR, Virtual Production/_Blender/Shaping - Polygon count DECREasing/Retopology with Polybuild, Mirror Modifier, Shrinkwrap, Loop Cuts, Subdivision.md

+Polybuild can decrease polygon count if you snap and shrink wrap it to the object, then merge the vertexes by distance.

 Use cases:
 Usually used for repotology where you add geometry on top of a mesh that has too many geometries (from either a model import or was built from sculpturing) and so many geometries that it's impractical to rig/animate with proper weight painting.
 By adding vertexes/faces overlaying on model, these less vertexes/faces can serve as the new weight paintable geometries for rigging/animation from the armature/bones..